Did you ever try honey right from the beehive? If you haven't let me tell you that it is the most delicious taste you'll ever experience.

 At South Mountain Bees we are able to harvest honey in the honeycomb, and also get that honey straight into jars with minimal handling.
 We extract honey from the honey frames without using heat so as to preserve the bounty of beneficial properties of honey.
 That's why we can honestly call our honey "Raw".

 Craft honey: from hive to jar, is the purest form of honey you can find outside the hive.

-If there's a drought in the Summer, we don't get a Fall crop.
-Farming is a fragile activity subject to weather conditions.
+Weather permitting, we harvest our honey twice a year: in summer and again in fall.
+Beekeeping is farming, and the honey harvest is different every year.
+If there's a drought in the Summer, we don't get a fall crop.
+Farming is a fragile activity subject to weather conditions and climate change.

 Join Our List

 Because our honey is popular and our apiary is small, we sell out quickly.
 Please join our mailing list to be notified as soon as honey becomes available.
 Here's the link to join.